mgp/book-notes/designing-data-intensive-applications.markdown

 * With multiple replicas, we need to use a version number *per replica* as well as per key, so that we know which values to overwrite and which to preserve as siblings.
 * The collection of version numbers from all the replicas is called a *version vector*.
 It is also sometimes called a *vector clock*, even though they are not the same.

+### Chapter 6: Partitioning

+* Partitioning enables scalability: By distributing data across many disks, the query load can be distributed across many processors.

+#### Partitioning and Replication

+* Partitioning is usually combined with replication so that copies of each partition are stored on multiple nodes for fault tolerance.

+#### Partitioning of Key-Value Data

+* If some partitions have more data or queries than others, then the partitioning is *skewed* and is less effective.
+* A partition with a disproportionately high load is called a *hot spot*.

+##### Partitioning by Key Range

+* When assigning a contiguous range of keys to each partition, the ranges are not necessarily evenly spaced, because your data may not be evenly distributed.
+* Certain access patterns can lead to hot spots with key range partitioning, e.g. partitioning by timestamp and then always writing to the partition for today.

+##### Partitioning by Hash of Key

+* When using a hash function to determine the partition for a given key, the hash function does not need to be cryptographically strong.
+* Each partition is responsible for a range of hashes of keys.
+Assuming the hash function is uniform, the partition boundaries can be evenly spaced.
+* Keys that were once adjacent are now scattered across all the partitions, so their sort order is lost.
+* In Cassandra, the first part of the key is hashed to determine the partition, while the remaining columns are used as a concatenated index into Cassandra's SSTables.
+* Cassandra achieves a compromise between the partitioning strategies: If a query specifies a fixed value for the first column, it can perform an efficient range scan over the other columns.

+##### Skewed Workloads and Relieving Hot Spots

+* Most systems are not able to automatically compensate for a highly skewed workload, and so it's the responsibility of the application reduce the skew.

+#### Partitioning and Secondary Indexes

+* The problem with secondary indexes is that they don't map neatly to partitions.

+##### Partitioning Secondary Indexes by Document

+* Each partition can maintain its own secondary indexes, covering only the documents in the partition.
+Such a document-partitioned index is called a *local index*.
+* Querying such a partitioned database requires a *scatter/gather* operation.
+Even if querying the partitions in parallel, scatter/gather is prone to tail latency amplification.

+##### Partitioning Secondary Indexes by Term

+* Rather than each partition having its own secondary index, we can construct a *global index* that covers data in all partitions.
+* Such an index is *term-partitioned* because the term you're looking for determines the partition of the index.
+* A client needs to query only the partition containing the term it wants, but a write to a single document may update multiple terms and in turn update multiple partitions of the index.
+* In practice, updates to global secondary indexes are often asynchronous.

+#### Rebalancing Partitions

+* The process of moving load from one node to another is called *rebalancing*.

+##### Strategies for Rebalancing

+###### How not to do it: hash mod N

+* The problem with the *mod N* approach is that if the number of nodes *N* changes, then most keys will need to be moved from one node to another.

+###### Fixed number of partitions

+* We can create more partitions than nodes, and then assign multiple partitions to each node.
+As nodes are added or removed, this assignment changes.
+* In this configuration, the number of partitions does not change, nor does the assignment of keys to partitions.
+* By assigning more partitions to nodes that are more powerful, you can force these nodes to take a greater share of the load.

+###### Dynamic partitioning

+* With *dynamic partitioning*, partitions are split and merged dynamically based on their size, similar to interior nodes in a B-tree.
+* An advantage of dynamic partitioning is that the number of partitions adapts to the total data volume.
+* Dynamic partitioning can be used with both key range-partitioned data, as well as with hash-partitioned data.

+###### Partitioning proportionally to nodes

+* With dynamic partitioning, the number of partitions is proportional to the size of the data set.
+With a fixed number of partitions, the size of each partition is.
+* A third option is a fixed number of partitions per node.
+Since a larger data volume generally requires a larger number of nodes to store, this also keeps the size of each partition stable.

+##### Operations: Automatic or Manual Rebalancing

+* If not done correctly, rebalancing can overload the network or the nodes and harm the performance of other requests while it is happening.
+* If a node is overloaded, then automated rebalancing may lead other nodes to conclude the node is dead and move load away from it.
+This increases load on the other nodes and the network, potentially causing a cascading failure.
+* While fully automated rebalancing can be convenient, it's good to have a human in the loop to prevent operational surprises.

+#### Request Routing

+* *Service discovery* addresses which node a client should connect to, and is a critical requirement for software accessible over a network with high availability.
+* Any component making the routing decision (a random node, a routing tier, or a client) must learn about changes in the assignment of partitions to nodes.
+* Many distributed systems rely on a separate coordination service such as ZooKeeper to track this cluster metadata.
+* Cassandra and Riak use a *gossip protocol* among the nodes to disseminate any changes in cluster state.
+* When a random node or a routing tier makes the routing decision, clients can use DNS to find their IP addresses as their assignment changes slowly.